neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 <!-- based on item in Slack https://neonlabsworkspace.slack.com/archives/C03CQ8A6WTT/p1683107335962669 >> not sure that this is functional end user support as it stands -->

-When a contract requires storage slots within Solana, they may create Solana accounts and access these random addresses.
+When a contract requires storage slots within Solana, it may create Solana accounts and access these random addresses.
 However, this must be done with an awareness of the upper limit on the number of accounts, as per the next section.

 ### Upper limit on number of accounts